Marine on St. Croix in Washington County, Minnesota — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Minnesota Historical Society series list.
 A significant historical year for this entry is 1888.

 Location.
-45° 11.849′ N, 92° 46.103′ W. Marker is in Marine on St. Croix, Minnesota, in Washington County.
-Marker can be reached from Judd Street south of Maple Street, on the left when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 45° 11.849′ N, 92° 46.103′ W. Marker was in Marine on St. Croix, Minnesota, in Washington County.
+It could be reached from Judd Street south of Maple Street, on the left when traveling south.
 Touch for map.
-Marker is in this post office area: Marine on Saint Croix MN 55047, United States of America.
+Marker was in this post office area: Marine on Saint Croix MN 55047, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Minnesota's First Commercial Sawmill (within shouting distance of this marker); The Pineries are Gone (within shouting distance of this marker); Marine Mill Site (within shouting distance of this marker); Boom, Then Bust (within shouting distance of this marker); Early Settler's Cabin (within shouting distance of this marker); Technological Revolution (about 300 feet away, measured in a direct line); Historic Marine on St. Croix (about 400 feet away); St. Croix National Scenic Riverway (about 400 feet away).
+At least 8 other markers are within 2 miles of this location, measured as the crow flies: Marine Mill Site (within shouting distance of this marker); Early Settler's Cabin (within shouting distance of this marker); Historic Marine on St. Croix (about 400 feet away); St. Croix National Scenic Riverway (about 400 feet away); Marine (about 500 feet away); a different marker also named Marine (about 500 feet away); The Marine Township Hall (approx. Ό mile away); Lake Alice (approx. 1.8 miles away).
 Touch for a list and map of all markers in Marine on St. Croix.

 More about this marker. [photo captions]